 Many of the issues employers face relate to human rights.
 Christin works with clients on establishing policies and procedures around human resource issues such as validating sick leaves and long-term disability.
-In addition, Christin helps employers by adressing the many questions and issues raised by the use of medical marijuana in the workplace and impending legalization of marijuana.
+In addition, Christin helps employers by addressing the many questions and issues raised by the use of medical marijuana in the workplace and the recent legalization of cannabis.

 Outside the Office

 Christin loves being a mom and enjoys fitness.
 She is an avid reader (some of her favorite books include Atlas Shrugged by Ayn Rand and The Dark Tower series by Stephen King) and she is a literacy advocate who believes that the ability to read is a vital skill which allows individuals to fully participate in a vibrant and positive society.
 She supports literacy in the community by working with the CanLearn Society.